KNOWLEDGE IS EMPOWERMENT!!!

 I am only showing you, the reader, how certain aspects of Christianity has been proven to be one of history’s most successful propaganda tools used for controlling our people, throughout the diaspora.

-Now, one of the biggest problems I have with the “I am not my ancestors” meme is that we don’t seem to look at what the ancestors had the strength to accomplish.
-Some how we lose sight of the fact that had it not been for the tenacity of the ancestors there is a chance we wouldn’t be here, or we wouldn’t have what the rights we enjoy.
+Now, one of the biggest problems I have with the “I am not my ancestors” meme is that we don’t seem to look at what our ancestors had the strength to accomplish.
+Somehow we lost sight of the fact that had it not been for the tenacity of our ancestors there is a chance we wouldn’t be here, or we wouldn’t have what the rights we enjoy.

 Though, as a people, we have come a long way, there are areas by which we have digressed…